 Which exfoliant is right for me?

 Eminence Organics has many different types of physical and chemical exfoliants to choose from.
-To determine which type of exfoliant best suits your skin’s needs, we recommend visiting an esthetician at an Eminence Organics authorized spa.
+To determine which type of exfoliant best suits your skin’s needs, we recommend visiting an Eminence Organics Spa Partner.

 Do you use a physical or chemical exfoliant as part of your skin care routine?
 Which type do you prefer?
 Share your thoughts with us in the comments below and join the conversation on social media.